 Dr. Peter Dobias, DVM has 30 years of experience as a veterinarian.
 His love of dogs and passion for natural healing and nutrition led him to writing, teaching and helping people create health naturally, without drugs, chemicals and processed food.

 First, I want to thank all of you who have been asking for progress on my recovery.
 I am not a drunken sailor anymore and doing very well for being thirteen in a month and a half.
-To help you prevent your dog from being affected by vestibular syndrome, Peter aka Dr. Dobias wrote an article on vestibular syndrome.
-Here is the link if you have not read it yet.
+To help you prevent your dog from being affected by vestibular syndrome, Peter, aka Dr. Dobias, wrote an article on vestibular syndrome in dogs.

 This past weekend, dad was away in the crazy busy place on the other side of America, where dogs have no grass to pee on except Central Park… Dad told me that New Yorkers love dogs but there are still many caring but less aware people who do not understand that prong & choke chain and retractable leashes hurt dogs and cause health problems.
 He also mentioned that there are many dogs that are so overweight that they look like little bedside tables… it must be the kibble (GROSS) and mostly on leash walking (BUMMER).